 aint Elizabeth Skete is a monastic community for women, located adjacent to Holy Trinity Monastery

 in Jordanville, NY.
 One of its founders, Nun Ioanna (Pomazansky, †2011), came to Jordanville in 1984 at the invitation of the late Metropolitan Laurus to teach Russian language and history at the Holy Trinity Seminary.
-A year later she was joined by a young German woman, Elizabeth Czwikla (the current Mother Superior), who began working in the monastery cemetery and sewing for the brotherhood.
+A year later she was joined by a young German woman, Elizabeth Czwikla (the current Abbess), who began working in the monastery cemetery and sewing for the brotherhood.

 Both women felt called to the monastic life.
 On the winter feast of Saint Nicholas, 1987, they were made novices by then Archbishop Laurus, who had been contemplating the founding of a monastic community for women.
 Both were given to the spiritual direction and care of Hieromonk Luke.
 In this way a new monastic community was planted and took root here on American soil.